youssefhatembahig6-alt/Contact-List/README.md

 ## Project Description

 A Contact Management System implemented in C++ using an **AVL Tree** as the sole data structure.
 The system allows users to add, search, update, delete, and list contacts efficiently.
-Available in  **Qt-based GUI** that mimics a phone contacts app.
+Available as a **Qt-based GUI** that mimics a phone contacts app, with full **MySQL database persistence** so contacts are saved between sessions.

 ---